Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 Windows provides a mechanism which allows unprivileged user to install Windows installation packages, Microsoft Windows Installer Package (MSI) files, with NT AUTHORITY\SYSTEM privileges.
-This policy is known as "AlwaysInstallElevated".
+This policy is known as `AlwaysInstallElevated`.

 If activated, this mechanism can be leveraged to elevate privileges on the system by executing code through the MSI during the installation process as NT AUTHORITY\SYSTEM.

-The Windows builtin `req query` and the the `Powershell` `PowerUp` script can be used to check whether the "AlwaysInstallElevated" policy is deployed on the host be querying the registry:
+The Windows builtin `req query` and the the `Powershell` `PowerUp` script can be used to check whether the `AlwaysInstallElevated` policy is deployed on the host be querying the registry:

 ```